jullian-yapeter/micro-image/README.md

 For uint16: 2 bytes per pixel x 100,000 x 100,000 + a little bit of header data = 20GB
 For unit8 : 1 byte per pixel x 100,000 x 100,000 + a little bit of header data = 10GB

+The general case for abody image would be if there are 2 colour switches per row, assuming a reasonably uniform and contiguous shape:
+For uint16: 2 bytes per pixel x 100,000 rows x 2 ints per row + a little bit of header data = 400KB

 Which is why I implemented the BitMap method, which has a tightbound of:
 1 bit per pixel x 100,000 x 100,000 + a little bit of header data = 1.25GB
 for any 100,000 x 100,000 image.